chainorders/concordium-nft-tutorials/market-ui/README.md

 - Set Configuration
   Various following [configuration params](./src/Constants.ts) are explained and initialized with default values.
 Which can be used with Concordium Testnet.
   - `MARKET_CONTRACT_ADDRESS` : Default value for deployed and initialized market place contract address.
-  - `MARKET_CONTRACT_SCHEMA` : HEX string of `schema.bin` file got from compilation of rust code of marketplace-contract
+  - `MARKET_CONTRACT_SCHEMA` : HEX string of `schema.bin` file got from compilation of rust code of cis2-market
-  - `MARKETPLACE_CONTRACT_INFO.moduleRef` : Module reference of deployed module with marketplace-contract.
+  - `MARKETPLACE_CONTRACT_INFO.moduleRef` : Module reference of deployed module with cis2-market.
   - `MULTI_CONTRACT_MODULE_REF`: Module reference of deployed module with CIS2-Multi contract
   - `MULTI_CONTRACT_SCHEMA` : HEX string of `schema.bin` file got from compilation of rust code of cis2-multi
   - `IPFS_GATEWAY_URL`: gateway url for the IPFS gateway